samkitbarbhaya/react-meme-generator/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to implement useState and useEffect hooks.
+I have created a meme-generator which fetches meme images from the following api: "https://api.imgflip.com/get_memes"
+It also has two input bars which are added to the top and bottom part of the image.
+You can find the project in this link: https://exquisite-twilight-f74261.netlify.app/

 ## Available Scripts